API Reference

 coordinates(geometry)

-Returns the edges/vertices/coordinates of a geometry.
-Is allowed to return lazy iterators!
-Use decompose(ConcretePointType, geometry) to get Vector{ConcretePointType} with ConcretePointType to be something like Point{3, Float32}.
+This is allowed to return lazy iterators.
+Use decompose(ConcretePointType, geometry) to get a Vector{ConcretePointType} with ConcretePointType being something like Point3f.

 source